What is the size of the voluntary carbon market?

 What is the Difference Between the Voluntary Carbon Market and the Compliance Market?

 The compliance market is regulated by national, regional, or international carbon reduction regimes.
 These markets operate under a cap-and-trade system where only a certain amount of ‘allowances’ (basically a permit that ‘allows’ you to emit GHGs) are created.
-This then limits the amount of GHGs that can be emitted by a country or industry.
+This then limits the amount of GHGs that a country or industry can emit.

 The cap represents a finite supply of allowances.
 You can’t create or remove allowance but they can be traded.

-If an industry is able to achieve its mandated targets or, better yet, if they emit less than they were allowed, it can sell the extra credits to someone else.
+If an industry is able to achieve its mandated targets or, better yet, if they emit less than their allowance, it can sell the extra credits to someone else.
 The ability to trade surplus credits can financially motivate participants to reduce their overall emissions.

 Examples of compliance carbon markets include the Kyoto Protocol, The European Union emissions trading system, the California emissions trading system, the Australia emissions trading system, the British Columbia emissions trading system, and the New Zealand emissions trading system.

 The voluntary carbon market functions outside of the compliance market.
-Those that participate in this market are not required to reduce their emissions, it’s entirely voluntary.
+Those that participate in this market don’t need to reduce their emissions, it’s entirely voluntary.
 Many companies participate because they feel it is the socially responsible thing to do, because of shareholder pressure, or because it’s a good PR move.

 Instead of a cap-and-trade system, the VCM uses a project-based system in which there is no finite supply of allowances.

 Within the VCM more carbon credits can be created through the development of environmental projects.
-These credits can be purchased by companies in order to offset unavoidable emissions and reach their targets.
+Companies can buy these credits to offset unavoidable emissions and reach their targets.

 Voluntary vs. Compliance Market